where we work

 +Controlling Trachoma

-In 1998, The Carter Center capitalized on experience and knowledge gained from the Guinea Worm Eradication Program to work with the government of Niger and partner organizations on trachoma control.
-Surveys conducted in Niger from 1997 through 1999 found the burden of trachoma to be concentrated in Diffa, Maradi, and Zinder regions.
-In children, a high prevalence of trachomatous inflammation-follicular (TF) was found, the standard to assess disease prevalence.
-A high prevalence of the advanced stage of the disease, known as trachomatous trichiasis (TT), was found in adults.
-The advanced stage of the disease can lead to permanent blindness if not addressed.
-These findings indicated that trachoma was a major public health problem in Niger.
+Starting in 1998, The Carter Center used the experience and knowledge gained from the Guinea Worm Eradication Program to work with the government of Niger and partner organizations to fight trachoma.
+Surveys conducted in Niger from 1997 through 1999 found that trachoma was a major public health problem in Niger; the burden of trachoma was concentrated in Diffa, Maradi, and Zinder regions.
+A high prevalence of trachomatous inflammation-follicular (TF) was found in children, the standard to assess disease prevalence.
+A high prevalence of the advanced stage of the disease, known as trachomatous trichiasis (TT), was found in adults; TT can lead to permanent blindness if left untreated.

 From 1999 through 2008, the Center focused exclusively on health and hygiene education and environmental sanitation activities.
 In late 2008, the Niger Ministry of Health and the National Prevention of Blindness Program asked partner organizations to support the full SAFE strategy nationwide.
-SAFE is a multipronged approach endorsed by the World Health Organization (WHO) that comprises Surgery, Antibiotics, Facial cleanliness, and Environmental improvement.
+SAFE is a multipronged approach endorsed by the World Health Organization (WHO) that includes Surgery to turn eyelashes back outward; Antibiotics to treat trachoma infection; Facial cleanliness through the provision of health education messages to communities; and Environmental improvement by promoting the construction of household latrines and maintenance to reduce fly populations that may carry the disease from person to person.

-With support from the Conrad N. Hilton Foundation, The Carter Center expanded its assistance throughout Diffa, Maradi, and Zinder regions to include corrective eyelid surgeries for those at risk of blindness from TT.
-Through both health center-based care and outreach strategies, The Carter Center has assisted in providing TT services in targeted districts within the three regions.
-In 2019, a total of 5,316 TT surgeries were conducted; from 2008 to early 2020, The Carter Center assisted the Niger program in performing more than 84,000 TT surgeries.
+With support from the Conrad N. Hilton Foundation, The Carter Center expanded its assistance throughout the Diffa, Maradi, and Zinder regions to include corrective eyelid surgeries for those at risk of blindness from TT.
+The 20-minute surgery halts further corneal abrasions, eases the pain caused with each blink, halts further damage to the cornea, and reduces the threat of blindness.
+In 2023, a total of 1,633 TT surgeries were conducted with Carter Center assistance; from 2008 to 2023, The Carter Center assisted the Niger program in providing more than 91,000 people with TT surgery.
+The numbers decline as the country nears the thresholds for trachoma elimination.

-The mass drug administration of Zithromax® (azithromycin, donated by Pfizer Inc) used to treat active trachoma infection, was taken over by Helen Keller International in 2011 as part as an integrated Neglected Tropical Disease program supported by the Ministry of Health.
-From 2008 to 2011, The Carter Center supported the distribution of 3,780,384 doses of azithromycin in Niger.
-The Carter Center continues to support the distribution of tetracycline ointment for those who are unable to take azithromycin; since 2008, more than 350,000 doses of TEO have been distributed in Niger.
+The mass administration of Zithromax® (azithromycin, donated by Pfizer Inc) to treat active trachoma infection has been assisted by Helen Keller International as part of an integrated neglected tropical disease program supported by the Ministry of Health.
+From 2008 to 2011, The Carter Center supported the distribution of 3,780,384 doses of azithromycin and 100,973 doses of tetracycline eye ointment (TEO) in Niger.
+Additionally, from 2018 through 2022, The Carter Center supported the distribution of 450,000 doses of TEO for those who are unable to take azithromycin.

-To broaden the reach of the program's educational campaign throughout Niger, health education messages on the SAFE strategy are produced and broadcast in local languages on community radio stations.
-Since 2008, The Carter Center has broadcast more than 279,000 health education messages and promoted the messages through listening clubs.
-To reach people without access to radio, artists and health educators perform theatrical dramas in large villages and weekly markets, and religious and community leaders are trained to act as advocates for change.
+Again with the Conrad N. Hilton Foundation’s support, The Carter Center has assisted the national program in Niger to train schoolteachers to educate their students about trachoma control.
+The national program broadened the educational campaign’s reach throughout Niger with messages broadcast in local languages on community radio stations.
+Since 2008, The Carter Center has broadcast 420,566 health education messages and promoted the messages through listening clubs.
+To reach people without access to radio, artists and health educators perform theatrical dramas in large villages and weekly markets, and religious and community leaders are trained to act as advocates.

-Household latrine promotion has been a cornerstone of the Carter Center program in Niger.
-As of the end of 2019, with the Center's support, more than 151,600 household latrines have been built by over 4,000 trained masons since 2002.
+Household latrine building and promotion has been a cornerstone of the Carter Center program in Niger.
+From 2002 through 2023, with the Center's support, at least 193,090 household latrines have been built by over 4,350 trained masons.

 Donate Now